ldn-softdev/jtc/User Guide.md

 if insertion of an array into another array happens without merging arrays, how then to achieve the merged result upon insertion?

-option `-m` (merge) alters the behavior of insert operation into following:
+Option `-m` (merge) alters the behavior of insert operation into following:
 ```
   to \ from  |        [3,4]        |     {"a":3,"c":4}     |      "a":3,"c":4      |      3
 -------------+---------------------+-----------------------+-----------------------+-------------